koenrane/KR-new-site/content/import/the-shard-theory-of-human-values.md

 So, just because you feel an urge to eat the donut, doesn’t _necessarily_ mean you have a donut shard or that you “value” donuts under our definition.
 (But you probably do.)

 **Shards are just collections of subshards.** One subshard of your family-shard might steer towards futures where your family is happy, while another subshard may influence decisions so that your mother is proud of you.
-On my (TurnTrout’s) current understanding, “family shard” is just an abstraction of a set of heterogeneous subshards which are downstream of similar historical reinforcement events (e.g. related to spending time with your family).
+On my (`TurnTrout`’s) current understanding, “family shard” is just an abstraction of a set of heterogeneous subshards which are downstream of similar historical reinforcement events (e.g. related to spending time with your family).
 By and large, subshards of the same shard do not all steer towards the same kind of future.

 ### “Shard Theory”